 Simple carbohydrates, processed foods, and sugar not only cause weight gain, they have a ton of negative side effects on your short and long term health.
 Soda, hamburger buns, potato chips and ice cream all go hand in hand with summer, but they don't help you maintain a healthy weight.
 Along with the bevy of side effects that come with obesity, foods with lots of carbs and sugar also can lead to fatigue, bloating, blood sugar spikes and constipation.
 Keep yourself satiated with dark leafy greens as well as healthy sources of protein such as white meat chicken, lean beef, egg whites and soy beans.
 These foods provide your muscles the nutrients they need to recover from exercising while decreasing your waist size.
 Click here for some great recipes.

 Many say the time consumed by parental duties is what causes weight gain, but you can still stay in shape even as a dad.
 There are plenty of fun activities you can do to keep you and your kids moving.
 Some of these include:

-These are some of the ways you can combat the dad bod this summer, but if you want to learn more you can set up an appointment with an SCNM naturopathic physician today by clicking here.
+These are some of the ways you can combat the dad bod, but if you want to learn more you can set up an appointment with an SCNM naturopathic physician today by clicking here.